LakhanaSolutions/scroll-flutter/docs/icons.md

 ## Total Icon Count

-This comprehensive list contains **187 unique icons** used throughout the Siraaj app, covering all major functionality areas including navigation, media controls, user interactions, content management, and system features.
+This comprehensive list contains **187 unique icons** used throughout the Scroll app, covering all major functionality areas including navigation, media controls, user interactions, content management, and system features.

 Each icon should be designed as a custom SVG with consistent styling that matches the app's visual design system.